rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 This means you can provide the data in the way that best suits your specific use-case.
 Some examples:

-* Hand-crafted XML data, which you could store in a version control system.
+* Hand-crafted XML/YAML data, which you could store in a version control system.
 The URL for the file in the VCS repository would be provided to RunDeck.
     * To update the data you would commit changes to your VCS, and then tell RunDeck to refresh.
-* XML generated from a custom CMDB or other software, and stored on disk.
+* Data generated from a custom CMDB or other software, and stored on disk.
     * You could do this with a cron-job, or via some external trigger.
-RunDeck will simply read the resource.xml file identified in the configuration file.
+RunDeck will simply read the resource.xml/resource.yaml file identified in the configuration file.
-* XML generated from a simple CGI script which interfaces with another third-party or external service.
+* Data generated from a simple CGI script which interfaces with another third-party or external service.
     * You could run Apache and host a simple CGI script.
-The CGI script would communicate to some other system and then return the XML content.
+The CGI script would communicate to some other system and then return the XML/YAML content.
 You could tell RunDeck to refresh the Resource model, which would in turn cause the CGI to access the external data and return the reformatted content.

 The Resource model data does not have to include the RunDeck server Node, as it is implicitly included.